Choose your session:

-- R Basics
+- Basic R syntax

 HarvardX requires individuals who enroll in its courses on edX to abide by the terms of the edX honor code.
 HarvardX will take appropriate corrective action in response to violations of the edX honor code, which may include dismissal from the HarvardX course; revocation of any certificates received for the HarvardX course; or other remedies as circumstances warrant.
 No refunds will be issued in the case of corrective action for such violations.
 Enrollees who are taking HarvardX courses as part of another program will also be governed by the academic policies of those programs.

 By registering as an online learner in our open online courses, you are also participating in research intended to enhance HarvardX's instructional offerings as well as the quality of learning and related sciences worldwide.
 In the interest of research, you may be exposed to some variations in the course materials.
 HarvardX does not use learner data for any purpose beyond the University's stated missions of education and research.
 For purposes of research, we may share information we collect from online learning activities, including Personally Identifiable Information, with researchers beyond Harvard.
 However, your Personally Identifiable Information will only be shared as permitted by applicable law, will be limited to what is necessary to perform the research, and will be subject to an agreement to protect the data.
 We may also share with the public or third parties aggregated information that does not personally identify you.
 Similarly, any research findings will be reported at the aggregate level and will not expose your personal identity.